The Stackdriver Monitoring console provides information about the incidents and other events associated with alerting policies.

 The policy-violation box summarizes the incident and provides an Acknowledge button.
 Click the button to acknowledge the incident.

 The rest of the report provides more details on the incident and provides links to other useful information, including related logs.

-To see a list of all the events associated with the resources in your account, select Alerting > Events from the Stackdriver Monitoring console.
+To see a list of all the events associated with the resources in your Workspace, select Alerting > Events from the Stackdriver Monitoring console.

-This brings up the Events page, which shows a history of events affecting the monitored resources under the Stackdriver account.
+This brings up the Events page, which shows a history of events affecting the monitored resources under the Workspace.
 In addition to alerting incidents, this list also includes maintenance tasks and resource stops and starts.